Components of jet engines: Supersonic inlets

 A sharp-lipped version of the pitot intake, described above for subsonic applications, performs quite well at moderate supersonic flight speeds.
 A detached normal shock wave forms just ahead of the intake lip and 'shocks' the flow down to a subsonic velocity.
-However, as flight speed increases, the shock wave becomes stronger, causing a larger percentage decrease in stagnation pressure (i.e. poorer pressure recovery).
+However, as flight speed increases to higher Mach numbers, the shock wave becomes stronger, causing a larger percentage decrease in stagnation pressure (i.e. poorer pressure recovery).
 An early US supersonic fighter, the F-100 Super Sabre, used such an intake.
+They are also found on more modern combat aircraft designs such as the F-16 Fighting Falcon and the F/A-18 Hornet that operate primarily operate at subsonic and transonic speeds with transient supersonic dashes, and are thus chosen for their light weight and simplicity due to their fixed geometry.

 More advanced supersonic intakes, excluding pitots:

 a) exploit a combination of conical shock wave/s and a normal shock wave to improve pressure recovery at high supersonic flight speeds.
 Conical shock wave/s are used to reduce the supersonic Mach number at entry to the normal shock wave, thereby reducing the resultant overall shock losses.

 b) have a design shock-on-lip flight Mach number, where the conical/oblique shock wave/s intercept the cowl lip, thus enabling the streamtube capture area to equal the intake lip area.
 However, below the shock-on-lip flight Mach number, the shock wave angle/s are less oblique, causing the streamline approaching the lip to be deflected by the presence of the cone/ramp.
 Consequently, the intake capture area is less than the intake lip area, which reduces the intake airflow.
 Depending on the airflow characteristics of the engine, it may be desirable to lower the ramp angle or move the cone rearwards to refocus the shockwaves onto the cowl lip to maximise intake airflow.

 c) are designed to have a normal shock in the ducting downstream of intake lip, so that the flow at compressor/fan entry is always subsonic.
 This intake is known as a mixed-compression inlet.
 However, two difficulties arise for these intakes: one occurs during engine throttling while the other occurs when the aircraft speed (or Mach) changes.